dyhliang/Leetcode/292-nim-game/NOTES.md

                   = ...

-The other combinations omitted will also have every pair of moves after the first two be a variation of 1,3 or 2,2 or 3,1.
+The other combinations omitted will also have every pair of moves after the first two will be a variation of 1,3 or 2,2 or 3,1.

 Otherwise for every number that is not a multiple of 4, there is always an optimal path I can take to guarantee a win.